 Local registration techniques, on the other hand, do not usually employ any feature.
 ICP is the first and most famous member of this category.
 It was originally developed independently by Besl and McKay~\cite{besl1992method}, Chen and Medioni~\cite{chen1991object}, and Zhang~\cite{zhang1994iterative}.
 Although its first introduction dates back to 1991, it is still the \emph{de facto} standard for point clouds registration.
 ICP assumes that the point clouds are already roughly aligned and aims at finding the rigid transformation, \ie{}, a rototranslation, that best refines the alignment.
-Instead than looking for correspondences using keypoints and descriptors, ICP greedily approximates these correspondences by iteratively looking for the closest point to each point, to improve the alignment at each step.
+Rather than looking for correspondences using keypoints and descriptors, ICP greedily approximates these correspondences by iteratively looking for the closest point to each point, to improve the alignment at each step.

-Many different variants of ICP have been proposed; usually, they aim at speeding up the algorithm or at improving the quality of the result.
-For an extensive review and comparison of ICP variants, see the work of Pomerlau \etal{},~\cite{pomerleau_comparing_2013}.
+Many different variants of ICP have been proposed; they usually speed up the algorithm or improve the quality of the result.
+For an extensive review and comparison of ICP variants, see the work of Pomerlau \etal{}~\cite{pomerleau_comparing_2013}.
 A variant of ICP that is worth mentioning is Generalized ICP (G-ICP)~\cite{segal_generalized-icp._2009}.
 G-ICP modifies the standard ICP algorithm by incorporating the covariances into the error function.
-In this way, it usually leads to better results, but at the expense of computation time.
-Indeed, the resulting optimization problem cannot be expressed as a linear system and therefore has to be solved using a generic non-linear optimization algorithm, such as Levenberg-Marquard.
-Another variant of ICP, specifically aimed at dealing with noise, has been presented by Agamennoni \etal{},~\cite{agamennoni2016point}.
+In this way, it usually obtains better results, but at the expense of computation time.
+Indeed, the resulting optimisation problem cannot be expressed as a linear system and therefore has to be solved using a generic non-linear optimization algorithm, such as Levenberg-Marquard.
+Another variant of ICP, specifically aimed at dealing with noise, is Probabilistic Point Clouds Registration (PPCR)~\cite{agamennoni2016point}.
 It was derived applying statistical inference techniques on a fully probabilistic model.
 In that proposal, each point in the source point cloud is associated with a set of points in the target point cloud; each association is then weighted so that the weights form a probability distribution.
-The result is an algorithm similar to ICP but more robust \wrt{} noise and outliers.
+The result is an algorithm that is similar to ICP but more robust \wrt{} noise and outliers.